 SIX MONTHS • ONLINE • LIVE 1:1 MENTORSHIP • CAREER-FOCUSED

-The curriculum is split into 25 units and features a combination of videos, in-depth articles, hands-on design projects, and career-related coursework.
+Our immersive UX bootcamp helps motivated students become job-ready in 6 months!
+The 350+ hour curriculum features a combination of videos, in-depth articles, hands-on design projects, and career-related coursework.

-Examine the philosophy from which user-centered design (UCD) and many innovation frameworks have emerged: design thinking.
+The first step in becoming a great UX-Designer is immersing yourself in the philosophy that inspired innovation frameworks like user-centered design (UCD): design thinking.
 Grounded in empathy and a hands-on, iterative approach to problem solving, design thinking is the mindset you’ll use to create effective user experiences.
 The key aspects of design thinking include:

 User research is central to UX design.
 When you engage users and understand their experience, you can move from being aware of a problem to understanding why the problem exists and what users want to see resolved.
 There are many different user research tools; this section will explore the most effective of them.